mautic/.github/README.md

 ## Getting started

 New here?
-Great to have you.
+Great to have you!
 Here’s how to get going:

 1. Visit the [Mautic official website](https://www.mautic.org).
 2. [Download or self-host Mautic](https://github.com/mautic/mautic) — run it on your own infrastructure.